SimBuddy/iSpindel-Stat/README.md

 There is no need to provide your Brew-SPy account details, as your Brew-Spy account already publishes it, anonymously, but accessible nonetheless.

+In short, you use an ESP32 chip, with a built-in display, a realy, and a small transformer, cram it all into a 2-way extension plug, then configure it to work with your iSpindel.

+You can get the required chips from ALi Express, eBay or Amazon.
+I chose this one:

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="esp.png">
  <source media="(prefers-color-scheme: light)" srcset="esp.png">